Tennis Elbow – FAQ

 I do not play tennis but I think I have tennis elbow.
 What gives?

 While the most common cause of tennis elbow is overuse with racquet sports, any type of repetitive wrist use that overloads the lateral forearm muscles can cause this condition.
-Examples are painting, trimming bushes/yardwork, and many types of work environments where grip or handle use is required.
+Examples are painting, excessive use of a computer mouse, trimming bushes/yardwork, and many types of work environments where grip or handle use is required.

 What are the signs of Tennis Elbow?